Yuae326/essays/Wi/README.md

 .ve-media wc:13.50_SL1-General_Use.jpg

-***In the Studio*** is one of Chase's most renowned works from this period.
-The painting depicts his studio, and the woman featured in it is likely one of Chase's models or students.[^2] This artwork provides a glimpse into the opulence of his studio at the time, showcasing his ability to capture texture, light, and the complexity of the surroundings.
+==In the Studio=={Q19963628} is one of Chase's most renowned works from this period.
+The painting depicts his studio, and the woman featured in it is likely one of Chase's models or students.
+This artwork provides a glimpse into the opulence of his studio at the time, showcasing his ability to capture texture, light, and the complexity of the surroundings.

 ### Landscape Paintings and American Impressionism